Here’s how this all began.

 I know I’m not alone with these questions.
 I’ve talked to countless new and not-so-new moms about wanting more guidance and support during this time in our lives.
 That’s why this blog isn’t all about me.

 To be clear: I am lucky enough to have a great support network: a loving husband who is a great father to our son, and lots of friends and family who help and care a lot.

 This is how What About Mamas was born.

-So this is my new passion project.
+So this is my new passion project and labor of love.
+Haha.
+Get it?
 I’m here to help other mamas find the resources I didn’t know existed at first.
 With the hopes of reaching anyone else out there wondering… now that I’ve had a baby… hey… what about me?

 Struggling to make time for yourself the way I was in the beginning?
 I created a free Motherhood Self-Care Guide to help.

 While you’re here, feel free to check out my little self care gift shop if you want to treat yourself or pamper a friend with something special today.
 You deserve it, mama.
 Your purchases keep this blog running, support mama-owned businesses, and mean more than you will ever know.

 Psst… please share this article to help another current or future mama!
 You can also save it for future reference on your “Motherhood Inspiration” Pinterest board.